pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-4/index.md

 If you have scripts that are using Power Platform commands and they stop working, it is highly likely that it will be due to this change.

-To resolve the issue, you need to consent to the additional permission,PowerApps Service, that have been added to the PnP Management Shell Azure AD application.
+To resolve the issue, you need to consent to the additional permission, PowerApps Service, that has been added to the PnP Management Shell Azure AD application.

 To review and re-consent CLI for Microsoft 365 permissions, use: